 In terms of when you will be able to fly home from Bangkok, this again depends on a number of factors, such as whether you are having one or two replacements, your age, other mobility issues, as well as how far you need to fly (i.e., medium or long-haul).
 This is something your chosen surgeon in Bangkok will be able to advise you on.

 Hip replacements in Bangkok cost around AUD $12,000, saving around 50% on the cost in Australia of AUD $25,0000.

 [Please note: these prices are approximate estimates based on international data, calculated at the time of writing.]

-For updated prices, as well as clinic photos, surgeon profiles, patient reviews and other useful information, look three these top facilities in Bangkok where you can your book hip replacement at through Medical Departures:
+For updated prices, as well as clinic photos, surgeon profiles, patient reviews and other useful information, start by checking out these top facilities in Bangkok where you can your book hip replacement through Medical Departures:

 Find out more about our quality-checked orthopaedic surgeons.
 Ready to book?
 See below for easy ways to arrange it or to get in touch with our Customer Care Team who will be happy to discuss your hip replacement in Bangkok.
 Or if you are ready to book your appointment, you can do so right here any time of the day or night, at no charge to you.

 International Association of Orthopedists.
 Website accessed: 11 February 2020. http://iaorthopedics.com/" target="_blank